-Stark, a Populist, was the representative for Nebraska's 4th congressional district from 1901 to 1903.
+Stark was the representative for Nebraska’s 4th congressional district and was a Populist.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Stark missed 52 of 515 roll call votes, which is 10.1%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.